 less stress

-Young woman with black hair on yellow background.
+A young woman with black hair in front of a yellow background.

 Less stress in family life